miguno/puppet-storm/README.md

 # TODO

+* Restrict disk space used by logviewer log files.
 * Make configuring Storm more flexible by introducing a `$config_map` parameter, similar to how [puppet-kafka](https://github.com/miguno/puppet-kafka) works.
 * Enhance in-line documentation of Puppet manifests.